 Last week Katrina made an All Chocolate Boston Cream Pie using a recipe from Hershey’s.
 Well, monkey see, monkey do, I made one too — only the Boston Cream Pie I wanted to emulate was the one Luby’s Cafeteria used to serve.
 It was a chocolate cake with a vanilla filling and icing all over.
 In the end, mine really wasn’t like Luby’s at all, but it tasted great.

-Instead of regular chocolate cake, I used a chocolate chiffon which resulted in a much lighter base.
+Instead of regular chocolate cake, I used a chocolate chiffon.
 The filling was pretty basic – it’s based on Murray Jaffe’s recipe and it’s perfect because it has a reasonable number of egg yolks (2 as opposed to 4-7), is easy to make, and yields just enough to fill a split 9 inch cake.
 As for the glaze, I used a ganache from an old Cuisine at Home recipe….one which I noted was “perfect” the last time I tried it.

 Overall, I was happy with this chocolate version of an old favorite, but I’m still going to try Hershey’s and maybe re-try the old Parker House recipe which I tried years ago but have forgotten what I thought of it.

 UPDATE: This is a time consuming recipe, but it’s not exactly difficult.
 I have revised it slightly over the years.
 For the cake, I use the chiffon recipe below, but you can use any good 1 layer chocolate cake recipe.
 A trick I use for splitting cakes is to put a long metal skewer through the cake, then guide a knife through the cake sideways, using the skewer as a level base.

 The filling can also be changed, but I like this one since it’s made in one saucepan and makes just enough for the cake.

 And I really love the chocolate ganache even though traditional Boston Cream Pie is topped with chocolate icing.